RELIANCE-EOSC/rohub-portal-documentation/docs/Integrated  Services in ROHub/Checklist-Integration.md

 Additionally for some specific types of ROs (e.g. Bibliographic centric RO, Data-centric RO, Executable RO) there are few more additional check paramets listed as below:

-* Bibliographic-centric RO:
+Bibliographic-centric RO:
-** If in the RO there is at least a resource in “biblio” folder
+* If in the RO there is at least a resource in “biblio” folder

+Data-centric RO:
+* In if the RO there is at least a resource in “raw data” folder
+* If in the RO there is at least a resource in “data” folder
+* In in the RO there is at least a resource in “metadata” folder

+For an Executable RO:
+* In in the RO there is at least a resource in “input” folder
+* If in the RO there is at least a resource in “tool” folder
+* If in the RO there is at least a resource in “output” folder